 Managing Student Loan Debt: How to Budget for Affordability

-That's why it's absolutely critical that if you are a student loan borrower, you learn how to manage your loans and how to create a budget that allows you to make your mandatory repayments in the most affordable way possible.
+That's why it's critical that if you are a student loan borrower, you learn how to manage your loans and create a budget to make your mandatory repayments as affordable as possible.

-First, you must understand the types of loans you have – federal, private or a combination of both - and who is currently holding them.
-Federal loans are often resold in the secondary market and their terms can often be renegotiated.
-Private loans are usually held by the original lender; they generally have higher interest rates and less compatible terms.
-You need to be in constant communication with your lenders – especially if you are having trouble making your payments.
+First, you must understand the types of loans you have – federal, private, or a combination - and who currently holds them.
+Federal loans are often resold in the secondary market, and their terms can frequently be renegotiated.
+The original lender usually holds private loans; they generally have higher interest rates and less compatible terms.
+You need to constantly communicate with your lenders – especially if you are having trouble making payments.

-You also need to understand the difference between subsidized federal loans, where the government paid the interest while you were in school, and unsubsidized loans, where interest accrues from the moment they are granted.
-In other words, you need to know exactly what you owe and to whom and what you're going to be charged each month.
+You also need to understand the difference between subsidized federal loans, where the government pays the interest while you are in school, and unsubsidized loans, where interest accrues from the moment they are granted.
+In other words, you need to know precisely what you owe, to whom, and what you will be charged monthly.

-Then you have to get down to basics and do the math.
-And that means you need to balance your monthly repayment obligations against your monthly income.
-For example, let's say that you borrowed a total of $20,000 at an interest rate of 6.8 percent.
+Then, you have to get down to basics and do the math.
+That means you need to balance your monthly repayment obligations against your monthly income.
+For example, let's say you borrowed $20,000 at an interest rate of 6.8 percent.
 Under a normal 10-year repayment plan, you would owe $230 per month.
-Can you afford that amount in relation to your salary or whatever other sources of income you rely upon, while also paying for all your other expenses?
+Can you afford that amount in relation to your salary or whatever other sources of income you rely upon while also paying for all your other expenses?

-If you can't, then you have two options: you can try to increase your income so that, as many experts suggest, you can afford to devote the 8 to 10 percent of your monthly gross income to repaying your student loans, or you can begin shaving some of your discretionary expenses such as entertainment, travel, or any unnecessary purchases.
+If you can't, you have two options: you can try to increase your income so that, as many experts suggest, you can afford to devote 8 to 10 percent of your monthly gross income to repaying your student loans, or you can begin shaving some of your discretionary expenses, such as entertainment, travel, or any unnecessary purchases.

 Another way to budget for affordability is to take advantage of one of the federal government's repayment strategies designed to help borrowers manage their repayment obligations.
 These include Graduated Repayment, Extended Repayment, Income-Based Repayment (IBR), Income-Sensitive Repayment (ISR), Income-Contingent Repayment (ICR), and Pay As You Earn.

 Finally, you can consolidate your student loans (both federal and private, although not together).
-While this strategy ultimately increases the amount of interest you will pay because it stretches out the loan term, consolidation will make your monthly payments lower and therefore more affordable.
+While this strategy ultimately increases the interest you will pay because it stretches out the loan term, consolidation will lower your monthly payments and, therefore, be more affordable.

 comments powered by Disqus